 Before you can enable the alert management feature for a dedicated cluster, you must grant the required permissions to the cluster.

-Note The system automatically grants ACK managed clusters the permissions to access resources that are related to the alerting feature of Log Service.
+The system automatically grants ACK managed clusters the permissions to access resources that are related to the alerting feature of Simple Log Service.

-Grant a dedicated cluster the permissions to access resources that are related to the alerting feature of Log Service and Application Real-Time Monitoring Service (ARMS) Prometheus.
+Grant an ACK dedicated cluster the permissions to access resources that are related to the alerting feature of Simple Log Service and Managed Service for Prometheus.
 For more information, see Use custom policies to grant permissions to a RAM user and Overview.

 1. Log on to the ACK console.